pasabanov/RustProjectTemplate/README.md

 This is a template for Rust projects which is convenient to me.

-I use AGPL 3.0 or later by default.
+I use AGPL-3.0-or-later by default.

 ## License